dstore-dbap/LumberMill/docs/source/introduction.rst

 -  EventBuffer, store received events in a persistent backend until the event was successfully handled.
--  KeyValueStore, simple wrapper around the python simplekv module.
--  RedisStore, use redis to store and retrieve values, e.g. to store the result of the XPathParser modul.
+-  Cache, use cache to store and retrieve values, e.g. to store the result of the XPathParser modul.
 -  SimpleStats, simple statistic module just for event rates etc.
 -  Statistics, more versatile.
 Configurable fields for collecting